 If its not obvious by now, I’m a big fan of hiking.
 I like hikes of all lengths and durations, and really don’t care too much about what the weather is like.
 Typically our walks are done with me as a solo hiker or with Gill as a couple.
-Of the more than 200 individual hikes we have reviewed over the past six years, we can easily count on one hand the number of hikes we have done with friends or relatives.
-Hiking as a solo hiker has lots of pros and cons and if I’m doing hikes longer than around three weeks in length, I’m on my own.
+Of the more than 240 individual hikes we have reviewed over the past 8 years, we can easily count on one hand the number of hikes we have done with friends or relatives.
+Hiking as a solo hiker has lots of pros and cons and if I’m doing hikes longer than around three weeks in length, I’m on my own as Gill has better things to do.

 While hikers worry about the physical aspects of longer multi-day/multi-week hikes perhaps the biggest issue for many is the mental aspect.
 Humans are essentially social creatures and it takes a lot to spend extended periods of time on your own.
 Time alone can be challenging for many hikers and sometimes it’s a struggle to maintain a degree of motivation that allows you to keep on hiking on those days when you just don’t feel like it or when things aren’t going well.